lakshmankashyap/mobile/README.md

 *   Device

 ```
-    get device/:regid/:model/:version - register mobile device of the input registration ID, model, and version for the authenticated user
-    get device - list all devices for the authenticated user
     get api/device - return devices list for the input oauth2 token in json
+    post api/device - create device with registration id, model, version for the authenticated user
+    	regid:		registration id
+    	model:		model of the mobile device
+    	version:	OS version of the mobile device
     del	api/device/:id - delete the device with the input id
 ```